 Cherry Springs State Park - Pennsylvania Wilds

-Named for the large black cherry trees in the park, Cherry Springs State Park is known for having some of the darkest skies on the eastern seaboard.
-Thirty cabins are situated nearby, making this park an ideal place for stargazing.
+Named for the large black cherry trees in the park, Cherry Springs State Park is considered to be the best place in the northeastern United States for amateur stargazing.
+The park boats a 300 by 600 foot observation field with a 360-degree view of the sky set atop a mountain.
+Visitors can stay at one of the 30 cabins situated nearby.
 For added adventure, the neighboring Susquehanna Trail offers 85 miles of backpacking and hiking.

 Greenwood Furnace State Park - The Alleghenies